drjerk1/facedetection/README.md

 # facedetection
-Realtime CPU face detection using YOLOv2 algorithm with openvino and tensorflow support
+Realtime CPU face detection using YOLOv2 algorithm with Intel OpenVino and Tensorflow support

 Bunch of models pretrained on WIDER Face dataset provided